How I Started a Tutoring Business

 Materials are your only investment.
 That being said, you don’t need to go crazy with it.
 It’s more important that you develop the knowledge to use the materials that you have well, rather than go crazy and get a bunch of materials.

 At this point in my tutoring career, I have a few books that I assign homework from, and then I also use the Internet.
 I make my students purchase their own books if they want to use them.

 No student is going to work their way through multiple textbooks when they’re studying, either for an exam for a subject.
 As such, you don’t need multiple textbooks.
 My advice instead would be to invest the time creating a guide for the students to use the material well.
 It’ll also be good practice for you in developing your specialization.

-How to start a tutoring business and become a full-time tutor
+How to start a real tutoring business

 Before you can think about creating a long term tutoring business, you should first follow the steps above about how to become a tutor part-time.
 Land your first few clients and get some money in your bank account.